bio-phys/hierarchical-chain-growth/README.md

 pip install -e .
 ```

 Python 3.6+ is required.
-This procedure was tested on Ubuntu 18.04.6.
+This procedure was tested on Ubuntu 18.04.6. and Mac OS 12.0.1

 ## Inputs
 - The sequence or topology file of the desired IDP/IDR as .fasta or .pdb, respectively.
 If you use .fasta make sure the fasta file contains a "header" beginning with ">".